 The information should not only be easy to share, but it should also be easy to consume.
-Join me in a webinar where I’ll demonstrate the new Reports module in OpusCapita Liquidity and show you in practice how delightfully beautiful and easy-to-read cash position and forecasts reports can be.
+Watch a webinar recording where I demonstrate the new Reports module in OpusCapita Liquidity, and you will see in practice how delightfully beautiful and easy-to-read cash position and forecasts reports can be.

 Karl-Henrik is a passionate Cash Management professional with background as a Cash Management Advisor at a large Swedish bank followed by six years as a Cash Management Director at a Treasury department in a global multinational.
 Educated in Finance but with a "techie" mindset he is often seen speaking to his smartwatch or discussing disruptive Fintech with like-minded.